Exploring along Dead Run, the last stream crossing before reaching the Beltway.

 Many thanks go out to the volunteers!
 Amy and Steve Platt handled aid station one for the fourth year in a row.
 Michele Harmon and Mike Priddy, fresh off their trip around the world, came back to manage Aid 2.
 Wendy Fite put together an excellent aid station at Chain Bridge.
 She was ably assisted by Vicki Kendall, Mike Bur, Kirstin Walcott, and Ted Lapkoff.
 Jaret Seiberg managed the Turkey Run Aid station for the fourth year in a row.
 He had the invaluable assistance of Betty Miracle, Bob Phillips, Jim Cavanaugh, Bunny Runyan, and Gary Knipling.
 Gary organized the bonus point system for Turkey run.
 Not surprisingly, this system involved beads and included some special bonus points for women.
 (Apparently, no women felt the need to earn these bonus points.)
 Ed Demoney and Karen Krieg were a great help with course marking.
 Tom Corris manned the grill for many hours to make sure everyone was well fed.

-Hope you all enjoy the race results.
+Hope you all enjoy the run results.
 Regardless of your finishing position, you will all be rewarded with a free entry for next years event.
 Hope to see everyone back again next year!

 a: threw three straight bulls eyes